arehmanlatif1/Currency-Exchange/README.md

 ## The Presentation

-Present your app to your cohort.
+You will present your app to your cohort.
 Be sure to show it's functionality, including both responsive sizes.
-(Chrome Dev Tools' _Device Toolbar_ is helpul for this.)

 <br>